ashanhol/ashanhol.github.io/_posts/2015-10-12-deployingAWebsiteToAzure.md

 #categories:  [ ".NET", ".NET Core", "cross platform", "dotnet core", "github", "Open Source", "OSS" ]
 ---

-# Deploying a Website to Azure
+# Deploying a Website from source control to Azure

 We have our website, now how do we get it on the cloud?
 Using popular source control systems such as GitHub, BitBucket, or CodePlex, it’s easy to use Azure’s built-in features to automate web app deployment.
 Azure makes it easy to roll back to earlier deployments if necessary.